diegoids/frontend-lm-test/README.md

 * **AngularJS**

 I've decided to use:
-* **NPM** because there are a lots of updated packages in a simple and fast way to use
+* **NPM** because there are a lot of updated packages in a simple and fast way to use
 * **GULP** because helps to configure and run tasks
-* **SASS** because it become the CSS more organized and easier to maintain
+* **SASS** because it become the CSS more organized, modularized and easier to maintain
-* **AngularJS** because there are a good documentation, lots of content and discussion on web and help to develop a MVC application
+* **AngularJS** because there is a good documentation, lots of content and discussion on web and help to develop a MVC application

 ##Features
 * When padlock is clicked a modal with login form is showed